Labradorite Properties, Meaning, Facts and Photos

 2. Labradorite Geological Properties

-3. More Labradorite Facts
+3. More About Labradorite

 4. Labradorite Healing Properties

-5. Shop Labradorite
+6. Shop Labradorite

 What is Labradorite?

-Although many of these rock forming minerals exhibit iridescence, labradorite and moonstone are best known for this optical phenomenon.
+Although many of these rock-forming minerals exhibit iridescence, labradorite and moonstone are best known for this optical phenomenon.

 The iridescence is caused by the reflection and scattering of light.
-The colours we see are the reflection of light so are not in the stone itself.
+The colours we see are the reflection of light, so are not in the stone itself.

-The name 'labradorite' comes from the Labrador region of Canada where the stone was first discovered.
-In 1770 Czech missionary Father Adolf found a large quantity of strange looking stones on the east shore of the Labrador peninsula.
-Although a dull grey colour, with the reflection of light flashes of blue and green could be seen.
+In 1770, Czech missionary Father Adolf found a large quantity of strange-looking stones on the east shore of the Labrador peninsula.
+Although they were a dull grey colour, flashes of blue and green could be seen in the reflection of light.

-Since then it has been found in a number of locations around the world including Australia, Finland, Italy, Norway and Ukraine.
+Labradorite was later identified as a feldspar mineral containing sodium and calcium.
+Since then, it has been found in several locations around the world, including Australia, Finland, Italy, Norway and Ukraine.

 There's even a stone called Englishite.